 recognizing

-a) that the band 5 000-5 250 MHz is allocated to the aeronautical radionavigation service on a primary basis;
+a) that the frequency band 5 000-5 250 MHz is allocated to the aeronautical radionavigation service (ARNS) on a primary basis;

-b) that the band 5 030-5 150 MHz is to be used for the operation of the international standard microwave landing system (MLS) for precision approach and landing; the requirements for this system shall take precedence over other uses of this band in accordance with No. 5.444 of the Radio Regulations (RR),
+b) that the frequency band 5 030-5 150 MHz is to be used for the operation of the international standard microwave landing system for precision approach and landing.
+The frequency band 5 091-5 150 MHz is also used in the FSS for feeder links for non-geostationary mobile-satellite service systems.
+The requirements of the international standard microwave landing system shall take precedence over other uses of the band 5 030-5 091 MHz in accordance with No. 5.444 of the Radio Regulations,

 recommends

-1 that the technical and operational requirements for stations of AM(R)S limited to surface application at airports in the band 5 091-5 150 MHz or for stations of AMS limited to AS applications in the band 5 091-5 150 MHz given in Annexes 1 and 2 should be used by administrations as a guideline for ensuring compatibility with FSS2.
+1 that the technical and operational requirements for stations of AM(R)S limited to surface application at airports in the frequency band 5 091-5 150 MHz given in Annex 1 should be used by administrations as a guideline for ensuring compatibility with the fixed satellite service (FSS).

+2 the following Note is considered as part of this Recommendation.

+Note: Due to the fact that other limits may also be acceptable and that all essential requirements are not covered by this Recommendation, further study is required, in particular with respect to the flexible apportionment of Ts/Ts approach used in this Recommendation

 Annex 1

-Essential requirements related to compatibility with FSS networks in the band 5 091-5 150 MHz
+Essential requirements related to compatibility with fixed satellite service networks in the frequency band 5 091-5 150 MHz

 For the analyses that follow, Table 1 summarizes the assumed FSS receiver characteristics.